-- 1. Get any imaging data and good target coordinates and very good astrometry in case of blind offset acquisitions (see Section 2.4.2) and prepare finding charts with targets, slit positions and reference stars for blind offset acquisitions. - 2.
+- 1. Get any imaging data and good target coordinates and very good astrometry in case of blind offset acquisitions (see Sections 2.4.2 and 3.7) and prepare finding charts with targets, slit positions and reference stars for blind offset acquisitions. - 2.
 Select the observing mode, the instrument setup and calculate the exposure times with the exposure time calculator. - 3.
 Prepare the observing blocks a typical OB in imaging mode (fast "IMG mode") will consist of two templates:

-or similar for imaging polarimetry:
+FORS2_img_acq target acquisition FORS2_img_obs_crsplit science exposure or similar for imaging polarimetry: